isomerpages/moe-cjc-openhouse/_academic-information/Department Information/Mathematics & Science.md

 <img style="width:100%" src="![Students engaging in problem solving during STEMazing Race](/images/cjc%20stem%20picture%2013.png)">
 <p style="text-align:center;"><strong>Students engaging in problem solving during STEMazing Race</strong></p>

+#### **2\.
+CJC-Nara High School Global Exchange Programme**

+This month-long stretch programme is an annual exchange programme with Nara High School which is a Super Science School from Japan.
+Based on the theme of the UN Sustainable Development Goals, students representing the two schools collaborated on a joint research and identified how STEM helps the two countries achieve these sustainable development goals.
+In the process, students also get to interact and learn about each other’s culture as well as the respective countries’ journey to enhance sustainability.
+This programme culminated in a joint virtual presentation on the final day where students shared their findings.

 <img style="width:100%" src="0000">
 <p style="text-align:center;"><strong>0000</strong></p>